dart-lang/dart-vim-plugin/README.md

-# Dart plugin for VIM
+# Dart Support for Vim

-This is an (unsupported) plugin for using Dart with Vim.
-Pull requests welcome!
+dart-vim-plugin provides filytype detection, syntax highlighting, and indentation for [Dart](https://dartlang.org/) code in Vim.

 Looking for an IDE experience?
 Try [Dart Editor][1], [Dart plugin for Eclipse][2], or [Dart plugin for IntelliJ/WebStorm][3].